Mara&Meru™ is our link between the outdoors, what we want to wear every day, and high street fashion.

 Are there any flagship items in the range deserving of special mention?

 Steve: Definitely.
 My favourites are still the original designs I did.
 The Mara&Meru™ Voyager range is very close to my heart.
 I designed it as I hated the thought of our clients throwing their duffle bag into the cupboards when they returned from their safari.
 I wanted to create a purpose beyond safari for the bags and I think we have achieved that with the design.
 We have seen the core bag and the attachments on the shoulders of National Geographic Explorers on their own safaris and in their daily lives.
-The men’s and women’s Everything shirts are also pretty amazing cross-over products and are incredibly well-suited to 'everything' - as the name suggests - from true expeditions and explorations, to a romantic dinner or evening out.
+The men’s Everything Shirts and women’s Everything Shirts are also pretty amazing cross-over products and are incredibly well-suited to 'everything' - as the name suggests - from true expeditions and explorations, to a romantic dinner or evening out.
 If I had to pack one shirt for any destination, it would be the Everything Shirt.

 Tell us about the waterbuck logo, its origins, and how it came to represent the range.